sebas-seck/bike-cveillance/README.md

 # bike-cveillance

+This little project helps me to keep an eye on my bike.
+Standing in a corner of the backyard, there is little movement except for other bikers.
+Whenenver a person is detected, I capture images.
+This will not prevent theft, but the alarm and GPS on the bike do complete the setup.

+> works on a Raspberry Pi 3 B+ with a [joy-it NoIR 5MP camera](https://www.conrad.de/de/p/joy-it-8mpcir-cmos-farb-kameramodul-passend-fuer-raspberry-pi-ir-zusatzlicht-1656365.html#productDescription)

 ## RPi setup

-> tested on a Raspberry 3 B+ with a [joy-it NoIR 5MP camera](https://www.conrad.de/de/p/joy-it-8mpcir-cmos-farb-kameramodul-passend-fuer-raspberry-pi-ir-zusatzlicht-1656365.html#productDescription)

 - flash Raspian Lite on an SD card
 - mount the SD card and `touch ssh` in the boot partition